Rubberverse/qor-caddy/README.md

 ## Using the images via Rootful Podman (recommended)

-1. Copy [caddy-rootful.container]() from this repository and paste it in `/etc/containers/systemd/0/Caddy.container`
+1. Copy [Caddy.container](https://github.com/Rubberverse/qor-caddy/blob/main/Caddy.container) from this repository and paste it in `/etc/containers/systemd/0/Caddy.container`
 2. Edit it to your own liking, most is already setup for you.
 3. Reload systemctl daemon with `systemctl daemon-reload`
 4. Start the container `systemctl start Caddy`

-1. Copy [qor-caddy.container](https://github.com/Rubberverse/qor-caddy/blob/main/qor-caddy.container) from this repository and put it in `~/.config/containers/systemd`

 ## Useful things to know